There were more than 250 remedies available with cannabis in the mix up until the late 1930s.

 8. Keep in refrigerator.
 Use while fresh, though they will keep for some weeks.

-Place a silicone pan in the bottom of the rice cooker to finish off remaining oil, as it will be extremely sticky.
+Place a silicone pan in the bottom of the rice cooker to finish off remaining oil, as it will be extremely sticky, and this makes it easy to clean - and you won’t lose so much precious oil.

-1. After thinning with coconut oil, use syringe or capsule filler to fill capsules to desired amount.
+1. After thinning with coconut oil, (I add two T. per final product from four cups of material and one liter of alcohol.
+Use syringe or capsule filler to fill capsules to desired amount.

-2. Syringes or capsules can be used as suppositories.
+2. Syringes or capsules can be used as suppositories, or you can get suppository molds (see below).

 Color will change as coconut solid solidifies.
 Color of oil should be golden brown.